ruby-amqp/rubymarchhare.info/articles/exchanges.md

 ## Binding Queues to Exchanges

-Queues are bound to exchanges using `HotBunnies::Queue#bind`.
+Queues are bound to exchanges using `MarchHare::Queue#bind`.
 This topic is described in detail in the [Queues and Consumers guide](/articles/queues.html).

 ## Unbinding Queues from Exchanges

-Queues are unbound from exchanges using `HotBunnies::Queue#unbind`.
+Queues are unbound from exchanges using `MarchHare::Queue#unbind`.
 This topic is described in detail in the [Queues and Consumers guide](/articles/queues.html).

 ## Deleting Exchanges

 ### Explicitly Deleting an Exchange

-Exchanges are deleted using the `HotBunnies::Exchange#delete`:
+Exchanges are deleted using the `MarchHare::Exchange#delete`:

 ``` ruby
 x = ch.topic("groups.013c6a65a1de9b15658446c6570ec39ff615ba15")